-International Business majors are required to concentrate in a functional area of business (accounting, computer information systems, entrepreneurship, finance, global supply chain management, management, or marketing).
+International Business majors are required to concentrate in a functional area of business (accounting, digital marketing, entrepreneurship, finance, global supply chain management, human resource management, information systems, leadership and innovation, marketing, or team and project management).
 Lists of faculty and concentration objectives can be found in the catalog under the specific departments.
 All courses will be described in the Course Descriptions section of the catalog.